DONATE

 Connecting the Dots

-Our Connecting the Dots training and employment programme has transformed the lives of young people with disabilities in western Uganda.
+Our Connecting the Dots training and employment programme transformed the lives of young people with disabilities in western Uganda.

 324